damongolding/immich-kiosk/README.md

 **[Image shot by @insungpandora](https://unsplash.com/@insungpandora)**

 ### Example 1

-You want to have a slideshow of your Immmich images using a webpage card in Home Assistant.
+You want to have a slideshow of your Immmich images using the webpage card in Home Assistant.

+1. Open up the dahsboard you want to add the slideshow to in edit mode.
+2. Hit "add card" and search "webpage".
+3. Enter the your Immich Kiosk url in the URL field e.g. `http://192.168.0.123:3000`
+4. If you want to have some specific settings for the slideshow you can add them to the *[URL](#changing-settings-via-url)

+\* I would suggest disabling all the UI i.e. `http://192.168.0.123:3000?disable_ui=true`

 ### Example 2
 You have a two spare Raspberry Pi's laying around.
 One hooked up to a LCD screen and the other you connect to your TV.
 You install a fullscreen browser OS or service on them (I use [DeitPi][dietpi-url]).

 You want the pi connected to the LCD screen to only show images from your recent holiday, which are stored in a album on Immich.
 It's an older pi so you want to disable CSS transitions, also we don't want to display the time of the image.